Cholarajarp/SwiftConvert/README.md

   - `scripts/setup_stripe_webhook.sh` — runs `stripe listen --forward-to localhost:3001/api/webhook` and helps you capture the webhook secret.

 Stripe & Azure App Service notes (production):
 - Create products/prices in Stripe (or use the dashboard), note the price IDs for the Pro plan.
+(You can use `scripts/create_stripe_product.sh` to create sample prices via the Stripe CLI.)
 - Set the following App Settings / Secrets in the Web App (Portal or `az` CLI):
   - `STRIPE_PUBLIC_KEY`
   - `STRIPE_SECRET_KEY`